 And my hands stink like rubber.
 I still prefer them over goat skin.
 I’ll wear goat skin when I want extra protection from bees that I know I’m going to upset, or in the winter for warmth.
 But I think I’ll invest in several pairs of rubber gloves so I can strip them off, dry my hands and put on a fresh pair every 30 minutes or so.
 It wouldn’t hurt.
 By the time I was finished with the bees today, I could feel the sweat trapped inside the fingers of the gloves squirting around every time I gripped onto something.

-WARNING: Plastic buckets from the hardware store contain BFA, a substance that is generally not good for humans.
+Something To Keep In Mind: Plastic buckets from the hardware store contain BFA, a substance that is generally not good for humans.
 I doubt much BFA would get into the honey in this process because the honey isn’t stored in the plastic.
 It mostly just passes through the plastic funnels and sits in the plastic bucket for less than a day.
 But still, stainless steel or food-grade plastic buckets are preferable.
-Honey meant for public consumption should never come in contact with non-food-grade plastic.
+Honey meant for public consumption should not come in contact with non-food-grade plastic.

 I recently crushed and strained about 6 litres of liquid honey (about 1.6 US gallons) from a medium honey super.
-I followed what some called the 3-bucket method, which I’ve demonstrated before, except I didn’t do it properly the first time.
+I followed what some called the 3-bucket method (a method I stole from the Backwards Beekeepers), which I’ve demonstrated before, except I didn’t do it properly the first time.
 This time I did it right and it worked perfectly.
 The process is explained with labelled photos below.
 Basically you pour the crushed comb honey into a bucket with holes it, which drains into a bucket with a paint strainer on it.
 Then you bottle your honey.

 Honey with crushed comb dripping from top bucket (bucket #1) into a bucket with holes (bucket #2), then straining into a bottom bucket (bucket#3).
 (Oct.
 07, 2014.)